Baretta: Production

-Upon watching Blake in the 1973 film Electra Glide in Blue, then ABC executive Michael Eisner contacted the star about doing a police series, which culminated in Baretta.
+Upon watching Blake in the 1973 film Electra Glide in Blue, then ABC executive Michael Eisner contacted him about doing a police series, which culminated in Baretta.
 Blake was given creative control in most aspects of production.

 The series came about as a reboot of Toma when actor Tony Musante chose to move on after completing his single season commitment to the series.

 The theme song, "Keep Your Eye on the Sparrow", was written by Dave Grusin and Morgan Ames; initially an instrumental, lyrics were added in later seasons that were sung by Sammy Davis, Jr. Every episode of Baretta began with the song, which contained the motto, "Don't do the crime if you can't do the time."
 According to Blake, studio executives did not want Davis's vocals for the theme song for fear that audiences would think Baretta was a black series.
 Blake threatened to leave production if Davis's recording was rejected.
 His bosses relented.

 The song was released as a single in Europe in 1976, reaching number one in the Dutch Top 40 as "Baretta's Theme".
-The music for the theme song was performed by Los Angeles-based Latin influenced Rock band El Chicano from Los Angeles, California.
+The music for the theme song was performed by Los Angeles-based Latin influenced Rock band El Chicano.
 El Chicano also released the song as a 45 and also as a track on one of their albums.
 The Baretta theme song by El Chicano was a huge hit in many countries including Turkey, Malaysia, Singapore, France and The Philippines.

 The song was released as a single in the US, but only charted as high as #42 on the Adult Contemporary Chart, while it "bubbled under the Hot 100" at #101.

 Fred the cockatoo was portrayed by two Triton cockatoos named Lalah and Weird Harold, the latter used as a stunt double for flying sequences.

 Cancellation

 On April 27, 1977, Blake announced that he would leave after completing his contractual run on the show for the season.
-“I proved everything I had to prove,” he said.
+"I proved everything I had to prove," he said.
 Through his efforts, he said, Baretta became the only midseason replacement to win an Emmy.

 "I put Baretta in the top 10, I tried to make a human being out of a cop and I tried to do a cop show and make social comment," he added.

 In a 1996 TV interview with Tom Snyder, Blake stated that he hated being committed to the series and compared it to screwing a gorilla.
 "Baretta was a terrible experience," Blake stated, "you do a series so you can work with giants [in film]."